simpler-env/SimplerEnv/README.md

-   coacd_process_mesh.py: tools for generating convex collision meshes through CoACD when adding new assets merge_videos.py: tools for merging videos into one ... scripts/: example bash scripts for policy inference with custom environment building and advanced logging; also useful for reproducing our evaluation results
+   coacd_process_mesh.py: tools for generating convex collision meshes through CoACD when adding new assets merge_videos.py: tools for merging videos into one ... scripts/: example bash scripts for policy inference under our variant aggregation / visual matching evaluation setup,
-...
+          with custom environment building and advanced logging; also useful for reproducing our evaluation results ...
 ```